-Child's name:
+0 Class: Date:

-Class: Date:
+Dear.....,

-Dear,
+This letter is to formally notify you that.....has been given the schools emergency AAI today.

-This letter is to formally notify you thathas been given the schools emergency AAI today.
+Their reaction took place in the (Delete as appropriate) PE lesson/ playground/

-Their reaction took place in the (Delete as appropriate) PE lesson/ playground/ dining room/ other (please name area)
+dining room/ other (please name area)

 at (time)

 (delete as appropriate)

-They did not have their own AAI with them, so a member of staff (state who)
+They did not have their own AAI with them, so a member of staff (state who) administered the emergency AAI.
+They were given (number) injections of AAI.

-Their own AAI was not working, so a member of staff (state who)
+Their own AAI was not working, so a member of staff (state who) administered the emergency AAI.
+They were given (number) injections of AAI.

 Paramedics advised staff to administer the emergency AAI, so a member of staff (state who)gave them the emergency AAI.
-They were given (number)injections of AAI.
+They were given (number)..... injections of AAI.

-The paramedics were called at (time)
+The paramedics were called at (time).....

 Yours sincerely,